shaloo/docs.arcana/docs/onboard-validators.md

 2. Replace the DKG binary with the [latest one](https://github.com/arcana-network/adkg/releases).
 3. Remove `dkg.sock` file, if present.
 4. DO NOT REMOVE the directory that your specified for `--data-dir`.
 5. Start the nodes using the `dkg start` command.

-## Validator Responsibilities
+## Responsibilities

 * Perform all the required technical node operations done by each DKG node.